North Korea is dodging sanctions with fish and front firms

 The report states that North Koreans have bolstered Mozambique's Soviet-era technology and capabilities, used in a long-running and intermittent armed conflict with rebel forces in the northern half of the country.

-Officials at Mozambique's ministry of defense declined to be interviewed on camera and didn't respond to specific queries on military ties.
+Officials at Mozambique's Ministry of Defense declined to be interviewed on camera and didn't respond to specific queries on military ties.

 Griffiths said it was vital to cut these revenue streams.